Summary

 | Early stopping patience | 10-50 | 20 | Monitor validation loss.
 GATs converge within 200-300 epochs. |

-When to Use GAT vs Alternatives
+When to Use GAT and When to Use Alternatives

 Use GAT when:

-- The task benefits from dynamic, feature-dependent aggregation
+- the task benefits from dynamic, feature-dependent aggregation.

 Use GCN when:

-- You need a fast, simple baseline
+- a fast and simple baseline is required;

-- Computational budget is very tight
+- the computational budget is very tight.

 Use GraphSAGE when: